astropy/astropy-APEs/README.rst

    reStructuredText source.
 You will need to update that with the "all versions" DOI number, which you can see under the "versions" section of Zenodo.
 (It is typically the first version minus 1.)
 #.
-On GitHub (or locally) edit ``README.rst`` and add an entry for the new APE to the
+On GitHub (or locally) edit `README.rst` and add an entry for the new APE to the
    "Accepted APEs" table.
 Use the DOI link from the previous step.
 Add corresponding RST link refs for both the DOI link and the new APE.
 Preview the update and test the links to make sure they are all correct.
 Then commit directly to main (or PR if you prefer).
 #.
-Send an email to `astropy-dev <https://groups.google.com/forum/#!forum/astropy-dev/>`_
+Send an email to `astropy-dev <https://groups.google.com/g/astropy-dev>`_
-   announcing the acceptance In general this should just point to the accepted APE rather than providing additional decision rationale.
+   announcing the acceptance.
+In general, this should just point to the accepted APE rather than providing additional decision rationale.

 Updating APEs